rqmoney/rqmoney/README.md

 # RQ MONEY

-Open source project for developing financial evidence for households.
+Open source project for developing the financial evidence for the households.